In Cloud Run, each revision is automatically scaled to the number of container instances needed to handle all incoming requests.

 When more container instances are processing requests, more CPU and memory will be used, resulting in higher costs.
 When new container instances need to be started, requests might take more time to be processed, decreasing the performances of your service.

 To give you more control, Cloud Run provides a concurrency setting that specifies the maximum number of requests that can be processed simultaneously by a given container instance.

-By default Cloud Run container instances can receive many requests at the same time (up to a maximum of 80).
+Concurrency is configurable.
+By default each Cloud Run container instance can receive up to 80 requests at the same time; you can increase this to a maximum of 250.
 Note that in comparison, Functions-as-a-Service (FaaS) solutions like Cloud Functions have a fixed concurrency of 1.

 The specified concurrency value is a maximum and Cloud Run might not send as many requests to a given container instance if the CPU of the instance is already highly utilized.

 The following diagram shows how the concurrency setting affects the number of container instances needed to handle incoming concurrent requests: